 Hydrometra, or pseudopregnancy, is well documented in goats, although its cause is largely unknown.
 Aseptic fluid accumulates within the uterus and is accompanied by high peripheral concentrations of progesterone due to a failure of luteolysis.
-It can be both shorter or longer than a true pregnancy and occurs in 3%–30% of dairy herds.
-Approximately 50% of pseudopregnancies occur as a result of early embryonic death at ≤40 days of gestation.
+Approximately 50% of pseudopregnancies may result from early embryonic death at ≤40 days of gestation.
 An additional mechanism involves spontaneous persistence of the corpus luteum, which occurs more commonly in older goats, does bred out of the natural breeding season, or after induced ovulation.
-In some cases, ovarian cysts may also be present; therefore, it is recommended to always treat for both.
-Usually, the udder enlarges, but true filling does not occur.
-The doe may show behavioral signs of impending parturition, possibly even calling or searching for the nonexistent kid.
 The diagnosis can be made by excluding pregnancy coupled with the presence of clinical signs.
-This condition can be treated with prostaglandin to lyse the corpus luteum, and does may be able to conceive again if diagnosed and treated early.
-However, if the condition persists or recurs, the chances of future conception decline.
-For commercial dairy herds, this can produce moderate to severe economic losses.